ssi-dk/SARS-CoV-2-leader/README.md

 # SARS-CoV-2-leader notebook wrapper

-A jupyter notebook wrapper for the SARS-CoV2-leader scripts.
+A jupyter notebook wrapper for the SARS-CoV2-leader scripts (https://github.com/achamings/SARS-CoV-2-leader).
 Please see `./notebooks/covid19_leader.ipynb` for more information.

 ## Requirements
 - conda